NikolaiVChr/flightgear-saab-ja-37-viggen/Aircraft/JA37/readme.ja37.txt

          This is handy for dogfight with radar off when enemy can be hard to spot.
 SEEK
   WARM - The seeker head is not cooled down.
 When framed cooling has be commanded, but not yet achieved.
   COOL - The seeker head is cooled down, and the sidewinder range is increased.
-Cooling fluids last for a limited time.
+Cooling fluids last for about 1 hour for RB74.
+RB24J is electrical cooled, so it wont run out.
 MODE
-  BORE - When caged it will look straight ahead looking for something within range to lock on (and for RB24 it prefers to have view of a hot engine).
+  BORE - When caged it will look straight ahead looking for something within range to lock on (and for RB24J it prefers to have view of a hot engine).
-         This is another mode that is handy for dogfight with radar off when the enemy can be seen all manouvred onto bore.
+         This is another mode that is handy for dogfight with radar off when the enemy can be seen and manouvred onto bore.
 MODE
   SLAV - Seeker slaved to either radar or cursor on MI/HUD.
 To use cursor make sure to have the seeker caged.
-         Then make sure you haven't transfered the cursor to the TI display.
-Then make sure the radar haven't selected anything (click PEK to deselect).
+         Then make sure you haven't transfered the cursor to the TI display and that PEK is lit up.
+See cursor section in this document for details on how to control it.
-         Now make sure PEK is lit up again.
+         Then make sure the radar haven't selected anything (click to deselect).
          Then use cursor to tell the seeker where to look.
 You will see the seeker head position both in MI and in HUD (when inside its view).

 SYST